Should We Anticipate Revolution By Treaty?

 Prologue: Nuclear Treaty? - 2015

 In 2015, The United States negotiated a deal with Iran with respect to how Iran could move forward with the development of its nuclear capability.
-Iran indicates they seek to provide a source of electrical power for their country.
-The United States and other countries of the world suspect that the true goal of Iran is to develop nuclear weapons so that they can establish a greater military power.
+Iran indicated that they seek to provide a source of electrical power for their country.
+The United States and other countries of the world suspect that the true goal of Iran was to develop nuclear weapons so that they can establish a greater military power.

-Without going into details, the agreement is contentious.
+Without going into details, the agreement was contentious.

-In this article, we discuss the Constitutional process for making treaties covered by the clause that says “He (the President) shall have Power, by and with the Advice and Consent of the Senate, to make Treaties, provided two thirds of the Senators present concur; …”
+In this article, we discuss the Constitutional process for making treaties as indicated in the clause regarding Presidential authority with respect to treaties.
+That clause say says: “He shall have Power, by and with the Advice and Consent of the Senate, to make Treaties, provided two thirds of the Senators present concur; …”

-In recent weeks there has been much discussion about how the United States will go about entering into this agreement.
-It seems that this agreement is not being instituted under the Constitutional treaty process.
-The discussion indicates that, instead, the Senate is seeking to take action to reject the agreement.
-Those who oppose the agreement feel they have a majority in the Senate.
-But … supporters of the agreement are claiming that there are enough votes in the Senate to avoid overturning a Presidential veto of that rejection.
+Shortly after the negotiation announcement, there was much discussion about how the United States would go about entering into the agreement.
+The concern was that the agreement was not being instituted under the Constitutional treaty process.
+The discussion indicated that, instead, the Senate was seeking to take action to reject the agreement.
+Those who opposed the agreement felt they had a majority in the Senate.
+But, supporters of the agreement were claiming there were enough votes in the Senate to avoid overturning a Presidential veto of that rejection.

 Revolution By Treaty

-Filmed in 1993 and produced by the John Birch Society, the film “Revolution by Treaty” describes how the power granted by us to our elected President and Senate might be used to change or override laws made by the Federal or State governments, or to override the freedoms guaranteed for us in our United States Constitution.
+Filmed in 1993 and produced by the John Birch Society, the film “Revolution by Treaty” describes how the power granted by the people to our elected President and Senate might be used to change or override laws made by the Federal or State governments, or to override the freedoms guaranteed for us in our United States Constitution.
 The film presents a review of applicable parts of the Constitution, both as worded in the Constitution, and as intended by our forefathers.
-It then discusses them relevant to United Nations actions and current events that had taken place near the time of the action.
-The films concern is that a dedicated group of politicians might achieve control of the Presidency and Senate and use their interpretation of the authority of these positions to put the authority of the United Nations law above the authority of our own United States Constitution, by signing treaties with the United Nations.
+It then discusses those parts of the Constitution relevant to United Nations actions and current events that had taken place near the time of the action.
+The film seeks to share a concern that a dedicated group of politicians might achieve control of the Presidency and Senate and then use their interpretation of the authority of these positions to put the authority of the United Nations law above the authority of our own United States Constitution.
+The process would involve signing treaties with the United Nations.

 The Hierarchy of Authority